pure-data/pure-data/hugo/markdown/current-status.md

 ------------------ 0.53-1 ------------------------------

 Bug fixes, mostly from Iohannes concerning iemguis regression bugs because of the cleanup/rewrite for 0.53.
-Also more documentation by Alexandre Porres.
+Also more documentation updates by Alexandre Porres.

 ------------------ 0.53-0 ------------------------------